The problems weighing down mobile payments

 Getting hacked happens.
 The PCI Security Standards Council determines a standard set of regulations that any vendor or merchant handling payments must implement.
 The complexity of these regulations varies based on the number of yearly transactions a company processes.
 Essentially, a company with thousands of yearly transactions has more relaxed rules than a company with millions.

 The PCI's rules dictate that any company processing payments must have: secure infrastructure, data storage, and business processes; they must formally document and maintain it; and, procedures are subject to review with all holes patched within a limited time frame.
 When a hack occurs, strict rules outline when and how companies must notify users.

 So mobile payment systems won't yet replace the wallet.
 The lacks—of security, ease of use, and intelligence—mean that the ubiquity of mobile wallets is not quite here.

-Topics: Bank Customer Experience Summit, CONNECT Mobile Innovation Summit, Contactless / NFC, Direct Carrier Billing, Handsets / Devices, HCE, In-App Payments, Mobile Banking, Mobile/Digital Wallet, Security, Trends / Statistics
+Topics: Bank Customer Experience Summit, CONNECT Mobile CX Summit, Contactless / NFC, Direct Carrier Billing, Handsets / Devices, HCE, In-App Payments, Mobile Banking, Mobile/Digital Wallet, Security, Trends / Statistics